Updated November 24, 2020

 However, if you are thinking of paying off a small business loan early, the SBA loan calculator can show you the best way to repay your loan.
 Maybe your interest rate has you contemplating making an extra payment or bumping up your monthly payments.
 Or you’re thinking about how much you could use that loan balance as some extra working capital.

 You can use this easy SBA loan calculator from the Small Business Administration to check your loan payment amortization schedule, and compare how much you’d save on loan interest to how much cash you’d be losing from your reserves right now for an early payoff.

-The SBA loan calculator is only one way to help you decide if making one last loan payment right now is right for your business.
+The SBA loan calculator is only one way to help you decide if making one last loan payment is right for your business.
 Take a look at a few common reasons it might be worthwhile to pay off your loan early.